 \subsection{On the prior distribution of $G$}

-In its original derivation, Newton's algorithm, although moving from \DP mixtures, is proposed as a recursive estimate of the mixing {\em density}, implicitly assuming that the unknown mixing distribution $G$ is absolutely continuous, with density $g$.
-Regarding Newton's algorithm as a probabilistic learning rule, we have shown that it implies a quasi-Bayes mixture model, where, asymptotically, the $X_i$ are a random sample from a mixture $f_G$.
-Yet, compared with \DP mixtures, Newton's model {\em changes the prior} on $G$, which is no longer (in general) a DP.
-Giving explicit results on the law of the limit $G$ is difficult.
-In the literature on c.i.d. processes, there are very few results, for very simple cases.
-Even for exchangeable Bayesian nonparametric methods, giving explicit results on the prior implied by predictive constructions often is a non trivial problem.
-Although we cannot explicit the prior distribution on $G$ implied by Newton's model (\ref{eq:newtonAsPred}), we can prove that, under fairly mild sufficient conditions, $G$ is absolutely continuous, a.s.
-Moreover, although the prior is only implicitly defined, in the next section we give an asymptotic Gaussian approximation of the (finite-dimensional) posterior distribution that results from such prior.
+We have shown that, when interpreted as predictive rules, Newton's recursions imply a quasi-Bayes mixture model.
+Yet, in contrast with DP mixtures, the prior on $G$ is no longer, in general, a DP.
+Explicit results on the probability law of the random limit distribution $G$ are challenging.
+In the probabilistic literature on c.i.d. processes, very few results of this nature are available, for very simple cases.
+Even in the exchangeable case, finding the prior implicitly defined through a predictive construction is often an open problem.
+Although we cannot provide the explicit form of the prior distribution on $G$ implied by Newton's model (\ref{eq:newtonAsPred}), we can prove that, under fairly mild sufficient conditions, $G$ is $P$-a.s. absolutely continuous.
+Moreover, in the next section we provide an asymptotic Gaussian approximation of the posterior distribution that results from such implicit prior.